 These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) issued by International Accounting Standards Board (IASB).
-The consolidated financial statements comply with the requirements of Qatar Commercial Companies Law No.11 of 2015, whose certain provisions were subsequently amended by Law No.8 of 2021.
-The management is in the process of taking necessary actions needed to ensure full compliance with the amended law, including amending the Articles of Association of the Company where necessary, and has concluded that any non-compliance as at the reporting date does not have a material impact on the consolidated financial statements.
+The consolidated financial statements comply with the requirements of Qatar Commercial Companies Law No.11 of 2015.

 The preparation of consolidated financial statements in conformity with IFRS requires the use of certain critical accounting estimates and judgments.
 It also requires management to exercise its judgment in the process of applying the Group's accounting policies.
 The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to consolidated financial statements are disclosed in Note 4.